 - 2.2.1 The rapid desk-based assessment was undertaken as the first stage in a programme of archaeological evaluation, prior to further intrusive investigation in the form of trial trenching.
-In this instance, a low-level assessment was required which entailed an appraisal of resources at the County Historic Environment Record (HER) Office.
-The following research was undertaken: - 2.2.2 Cumbria County Historic Environment Record (CHER): an appraisal was carried out of the HER information relating to the site and a study area, consisting of a 0.5km radius centred on the site, following consultation of the CHER, Kendal.
-Only the primary and secondary sources and any relevant aerial photographs referenced in the HER were assessed. - 2.2.3 Oxford Archaeology North: various publications and unpublished reports on excavations and other work in the town are held within the OA North library, and any relevant archives were examined.
+In this instance, a low-level assessment was required.
+The following was undertaken: - 2.2.2 Cumbria County Historic Environment Record (CHER): an appraisal was carried out of the HER information relating to the site and a study area, consisting of a 0.5km radius centred on the site, following consultation of the CHER, Kendal.
+Only the primary and secondary sources, including first and second edition Ordnance Survey (OS) maps, and any relevant aerial photographs referenced in the HER were assessed. - 2.2.3 Oxford Archaeology North: various publications and unpublished reports on excavations and other work in the town are held within the OA North library, and any relevant archives were examined.
 OA North also holds a complete series of the Transactions of the Cumberland and Westmorland Antiquarian and Archaeological Society, which were also consulted.